0div-dev0/0div-dev0/README.md

+# Hey, I'm div-dev

-# I'm div-dev, a teenage web developer with a keen interest in AI, shipping SaaS apps, and building creative and implementable projects.
+>A teenage web developer with a keen interest in AI, shipping SaaS apps, and building creative and implementable projects.

 ##  What I'm Working On